 P3-03AI Incident Response Policy10 pts

-A general incident response policy exists but does not address AI-specific incidents.
-Or AI incident response is referenced but without defined roles, timelines, or escalation paths.
+A general IR policy exists but does not address AI-specific incidents, or AI IR is referenced without roles/timelines/escalation.

-A published incident response policy addresses AI-specific incidents, defines response roles, includes escalation timelines, and distinguishes AI incidents (model failure, harmful output, drift, training data issues) from general security incidents.
-Where serious-incident reporting obligations apply (e.g., EU AI Act Article 73), the policy references the reporting process.
+IR policy addresses AI-specific incidents, defines roles, includes escalation timelines, distinguishes AI incidents (model failure, harmful output, drift, data issues) from security incidents, and ref

 P3-04Human Oversight Procedures8 pts